Tired of wings drenched it hot sauce? This recipe for spicy dry rub chicken wings uses a seasoned blend of ground dried peppers instead.

 It’s really easy to cook chicken wings in the oven.
 For this recipe, I wanted to try a dry rub spice on the wings instead of the regular hot sauce.

 I experimented with a couple different blends and decided on this moderately hot version even though I am a fan of the hotter spice mix.
-My initial batch of dry rub hot wings was pretty hot and spicy so I toned down the cayenne pepper so the other members of my family would eat them.
+My initial batch of dry rub chicken wings was pretty hot and spicy so I toned down the cayenne pepper so the other members of my family would eat them.

 LOW CARB TIPS and TRICKS